 Instructions and due dates for completing budget submissions

-The City spends 66% of its General Fund departmental budget on public safety, and the remaining on services such as parks, libraries, public works, and general government services.
-City services require people to provide them, and as a result 84% of the City’s costs are personnel costs.
+The General Fund is the chief operating fund of the City and accounts for all financial resources except those required to be accounted for in another fund.
+The City spends 76% of its General Fund departmental budget on public safety, and the remaining on services such as parks, libraries, public works, and general government services.
+City services require people to provide them, and as a result 85% of the City’s costs are personnel costs.

 Core City services funded through the General Fund’s budget are supported by a variety of revenue sources.
 The four major General Fund revenues are sales tax, property tax, and other taxes which includes transient occupancy tax, business license tax, and franchise fees.
 Combined these revenues account for 81% of the General Fund’s revenue.